Dashman23/Spam-Email-Detector/README.md

 in both files did not need to be filtered out, since they have little effect on our algorithm when calculating the probability a file is spam.
 We also noticed that in our algorithm, words that only showed up in one category during training, would produce non-meaningful results for the probability a file is spam, such as NaN or negative infinity, since we use natural logarithms to balance out the probabilities.
-To counter this, we revalued these probabilities (which were previously 1 and 0), to 0.99999998 and 0.11 respectively (Note that values closer to 0 or 1 sway our algorithm more).
+To avoid this issue, we revalued these probabilities (which were previously 1 and 0), to 0.99999998 and 0.11 respectively (Note that values closer to 0 or 1 sway our algorithm more).
 The first probability is extremely close to 1 because if we encounter a word that has only ever been in spam files, then it is unlikely ham files will suddenly start using this word, so we want to give these words a large weight in deciding the